basharulalammazu/AIUBCourseRecommendationSystem/README.md

 Contributions are welcome!
 To propose improvements:

-1. Fork the repo
-2. Create a feature branch (`feat/add-filtering`)
-3. Commit changes with clear messages
 4. Open a Pull Request describing the changes & rationale

 Please read the `CODE_OF_CONDUCT.md` before contributing.